 CCVA Retreat

-These in-person, half-day workshops, hosted by the Constructive Dialogue Institute, in collaboration with the Lincoln Center for Applied Ethics and the Cultivating Civic Virtues through Action initiative provides participants with the foundational skills and mindsets of constructive dialogue.
+These in-person, half-day workshops, hosted by the Constructive Dialogue Institute, in collaboration with the Lincoln Center for Applied Ethics, Humanities Lab and the Cultivating Civic Virtues through Action initiative provides participants with the foundational skills and mindsets of constructive dialogue.
 Participants will:

 This workshop is highly interactive and experiential.